Dundee Stars: Post BNL years: SNL

 In 2005 Edinburgh Capitals and Newcastle Vipers decided to resign from the BNL in order to join the premier Elite League.
 As this would leave the BNL with only five teams; and thus with little option but to fold, the Capitals and Vipers temporarily withdrew their applications so as to allow the remaining BNL teams to apply for EIHL status.
 However, terms could not be agreed between the EIHL and the remaining five BNL teams; leading the Capitals and Vipers to resubmit their original applications and join the EIHL; which ultimately resulted in the closure of the BNL.
 This led the Stars, along with fellow former BNL team Fife Flyers, to move to the Scottish National League.
 The Stars refusal of the EIHL's terms was due to their local rival, Fife Flyers, being unable to join the EIHL due to their arena not meeting the EIHL's standards.
 It was decided that Stars' would not join the EIHL at that time unless the Flyers were allowed to join with them.
 In joining the SNL the Stars had to release all of their imported players in order to meet SNL rules.

 During the first season, Fife won the SNL with Stars three points behind in 2nd.
 Flyers also won the Autumn Cup, the Northern League and the SNL Playoffs.
 Season 2006–07 introduced the NHL style Zero Tolerance rules and the one import rule with the intent of making the SNL a more skillful league.
 The Stars have relied heavily on their junior development with many under-19s and some under-16s "playing up" as well as managing to secure the services of two of the "old" favourites, Jeff Marshall (Canada) and Patric Lochi (Italy).

 EIHL years

 In late April 2010, the Dundee Stars confirmed that they had been accepted into the EIHL, as the league's 2nd expansion team for the 2010–11 season.

+In February 2026, the Ward family - who established the club in 2001 and had run it for 25 years - announced they were selling the club to Glasgow Clan owner Michael O'Rourke and partners.
+The sale will be officially confirmed at the end of the 2025–26 season, with the Ward family remaining involved behind the scenes.

+On 6 May 2026, the Dundee Stars rebranded their primary logo and also introduced a secondary wordmark.